lee-lindley/plsql_utilities/README.md

 User Defined Type Table of VARCHAR2(4000) required for some of these utilities.
 If you already have one of these, by all means use it instead.
 Replace all references to *arr_varchar2_udt* in the other files you deploy.

+## arr_integer_udt

+User Defined Type Table of INTEGER required for some of these utilities.
+If you already have one of these, by all means use it instead.
+Replace all references to *arr_integer_udt* in the other files you deploy.

 ## split